gonzalober/grad-tech-test-python/README.md

 Use the test runner `jest` to run the `gradTest.test.js`

-When the test passes clean up your code!
 Commit your changes and push them up to your own git repositry!
 Once done, link us the URL of your solution